-Apple has rolled out a new feature that allows people anytime they have to give their email on a website to hide their email.
-It’s called hide my email and it’s already available from iPhone and iPad devices.
-It’s not yet available on Macs but should be soon.
+The Apple feature allows people anytime they have to give their email on a website to hide their email.
+It’s called hide my email and it’s available from iPhone, iPad and Macs.

 How does hide my email work?

-In browsers on Apple devices users get the option to add their pre-filled email address or add a randomly generated one that then forwards messages to your actual address.
+In browsers on Apple devices, users get the option to add their pre-filled email address or add a randomly generated one that then forwards messages to their actual address.

 Are people using hide my email?

 I don’t see it pop up all that much in email lists quite yet.
 But of course, that doesn’t mean people use it.
 For example, I use it all the time on new sites.

 I also looked at the last batch of sign-ups to my email list to see if any of them used what appears to be a hide my email email address.
 None of them did, and all had an email domain that I could recognize and the names didn’t look randomized.

 What can corporate marketers do about hide my email?

 Of course, it always depends on the goal.
 If the sign-up form is for a blog newsletter, why does it matter if we know who the subscribers are?
 Just keep sending them the blog articles, and at some point, if they’re ready to buy something from you, they raise their hand.